 Types of intrusive thoughts

 Usually these obsessive or intrusive thoughts fall into three broad categories: violent, sexual or blasphemous.
-They can also present as images or impulses that can be repetitive and upsetting.
+However, they can involve themes of other types of taboo behavior and attitudes (e.g., racist intrusive thoughts, homophobic intrusive thoughts, etc.) They can also present as images or impulses that can be repetitive and upsetting.

-Examples would be thinking of or visualizing one of the following: pushing someone onto train tracks, wanting to have sex with a child or family member, using racist slurs, or shouting blasphemous words while in a place of worship.
+Examples would be thinking of or visualizing one of the following: pushing someone onto train tracks, wanting to have sex with a child or family member, or shouting blasphemous words while in a place of worship.
 Some postpartum mothers report having distressing thoughts of smothering their baby.

 The experience of having intrusive thoughts